Thamesreach (London) is often a holiday destination/thoroughfare for Society members, and we would love to meet you.

-Join the Thamesreach Mailing list or contact our Castellan.
+Join the Thamesreach Facebook Group or contact our Castellan.

 Sorry, but we don’t have any personal recommendations at the moment, but booking.com or airbnb offer thousands of options for all budgets.

 If you have been a visitor to Thamesreach, we’d love to hear your recommendations.

 We know this makes us sound like your parents, but… keep your possessions safely with you at all times; not just to keep them from being stolen, but to keep them for being mistaken for a bomb.

 Never leave your handbag open or put your wallet in an unsecured coat or back pocket.
 Pickpockets are a problem in busy Tube stations and the popular city areas such as Leicester Square, Charing Cross, Oxford Circus, etc. Museums are also good grazing grounds for thieves, especially in the cafés.
 Please be aware of this!
 We would hate you to have your holiday ruined by a missing wallet or camera.

 You will see many warnings in airports, train and Tube stations, and in public centres about leaving your bag untended.
 Please take them seriously.
 The police and security staff will treat your unclaimed bag as a potential bomb threat.

 999 is the British emergency number for the Police, Fire and Ambulance services.

 England is temperate and changeable, with warm spells in summer.
 July and August occasionally see humid temperatures of 26 – 30oC (79 – 86oF).
 It is often overcast and grey in the southeast, but the sunny days are truly glorious.
 Winters are mild – it doesn’t often drop below 0oC (32oF) in London – but the ‘English damp’ cold is quite penetrating.